osamamuhammad3623/self-study-readme-notes/linux_notes/notes.md

 # Linux Notes
+credits to Eng.
+Ahmed Sami, owner of Big Data بالعربي YouTube channel.

 ## Redirection
 stdin has index 0\
 stdout has index 1\
 stderr has index 2.\
 so, to redirect stdout use > (same as 1>),\
-and to only redirect stderr, use 2>.
+and to only redirect stderr, use 2>.\
+to redirect both stdout and stderr, use &>

 ![](images/stream_types.png)

+to hide/suppress the stdout/stderr, u can redirect it to /dev/null, which acts like a black hole, any data written to it is discarded and gone.

 ## Users, Groups and Permissions
 there r 3 types of users: